-We are currently building a space to facilitate the exploration and use of cutting-edge technology that can be incorporated into research and instruction across the Social Sciences.
+Come check out our studio and explore cutting-edge technology and how you can incorporate them for your research and instruction across the Social Sciences.
 Our goal is to foster a community of scholars driven by curiosity and a desire to implement new and exciting tools that push the creative boundaries of academia.
 We are located in Public Affairs Room 2035 and are open for scheduled visits!

 The BRIDGE innovation studio is equipped with Virtual Reality Headsets.
 Collaborative Tools.
 Drones.
 3D Scanners. a 3D Printer.